This post was originally written in January 2018 and updated in January 2021.

 OKR: Objectives and Key Results

 - Objectives: Those should be specific endpoints you want to meet.
-Set up to 5 objectives for you to conquer.
-Or have a longer list and prioritize different objectives for each quarter.
+In a given period, you should have between 5 and 7 objectives to conquer.
+You can have a longer list for the year, but you must choose what to focus on for each quarter.

-So once I have the priorities set, I’d define specific objectives for each of them, then proceed to add milestones as key results.
+Once I have the priorities (or themes) set, I’d define specific objectives for each of them, then proceed to add key results.
 They tell me if I’m getting closer to the goal or not.
 The end result looks something like this:

 All of this is included in my Trello planning board, which gives me a high-level picture I can easily get back to and review.
 From then on, it’s all a question of splitting those key results into monthly, weekly, and daily tasks.